Browse by Medical Category

 I was never charged with some of the offenses that appear on my criminal record.
 How do I correct this?

 You need to contact the probation department of the court in which the disputed charges were brought.
 This means if you are disputing several different charges out of several different courts, you must contact each of the probation departments of the various courts.
-This also pertains to if you were never convicted of anything and your record says you were.
+This also pertains to records which incorrectly report that someone was convicted of a crime.

 What are the requirements for verifying the information contained on the CORI request form?

-Regulations require that prior to submitting a CORI request, the information provided by the applicant must be verified with some type of government issued photo identification.
+Regulations require that prior to submitting a CORI request, the information provided by the applicant must be verified with some type of government-issued photo identification.
 The type of documentation used to verify this information must also be noted on the CORI request form.
-If an individual does not have any type of government issued photo identification then, the CORI request form may be verified with a birth certificate or social security card.
+If an individual does not have any type of government-issued photo identification, the CORI request form may be verified with a birth certificate or Social Security card.